Hamilton type entropy formula along the Ricci flow on surfaces with boundary: Proof

 \subsection{{\rm Acknowledgements}}

+The authors thank Professor Jean C. Cortissoz for informing them of \cite{L}.
+They are also grateful to the anonymous referees for their useful comments.
 The first author was supported by JSPS KAKENHI (JP19K14521).
 The second author was supported by JSPS Grant-in-Aid for Scientific Research on Innovative Areas ``Discrete Geometric Analysis for Materials Design" (17H06460).